53v3n3d4/Zukan-Icon-Theme/docs/plugin.md

 ### Remove Prefer Icon

-It remove a prefered icon in `prefer_icon` setting.
+It remove a preferred icon in `prefer_icon` setting.

 ### Reset File Extension